Banyule Youth Services

 >

-Having an informative and professional promo package can be the thing that sets you apart from other bands and artists, whether you’re approaching record labels,
+Having an informative and professional promo package (commonly known as an Electronic Press Kit or ‘EPK’) can be the thing that sets you apart from

 >